The way B2B buyers make decisions has changed, and if you’re not keeping up, you’re falling behind.

 Improved Targeting

 Intent data lets you stop wasting time on dead-end leads and focus on the ones who actually care about what you’re offering.
-Instead of casting a wide net and hoping for the best, you can zero in on people who are actively looking for solutions like yours.
+Instead of casting a wide net and hoping for the best, you can zero in on people who are actively showing buying intent through website visits, keyword searches, and review sites.

 Picture this: someone’s been searching for products in your industry, checking out competitors, or diving into content that aligns with what you sell.
-Intent data picks up on those signals so you can step in at the right moment.
+Intent data collected through IP addresses and other means picks up on those signals so you can step in at the right moment.

 It’s much like having insider info that helps you prioritize the people who are ready to talk, which cuts down on guesswork and cold outreach.